guyroyse/guyroyse.github.com/_posts/2014-02-13-coding-in-the-clink.markdown

 My cousin spent ten years in prison.
 I remember when his sister and I first picked him up.
 We gave him a cell phone so he could talk to his mother.
-He kept moving the cell phone from his ear to his mouth and back again because he didn't understand how the microphone could pick up his voice without being in front of his mouth.
+He kept moving the cell phone from his ear to his mouth and back again because he didn't understand how the microphone could pick possibly up his voice without being in front of his mouth.
 He had never used a phone without a handset.

 While in prison my father got sober and it helped to keep him that way.
 While in prison my cousin studied horticulture and was able to get a job within weeks